I Bonds New 6.89% Rate Still a Good Deal

 So many people were trying to buy I bonds that the TreasuryDirect website was crashing under the load.
 People expected the new rates in November were going to be less as the Fed fights to lower inflation.

 This prediction turned out to be the case.
-The new annualized I bond rate is now 6.89% for new I bonds purchased between November 2022 and April 2023.
+The annualized I bond rate has been dropping ever since.
+The rate now for new I bonds purchased between November 2024 and April 2025 is 3.11%.

 So you missed out on buying from May 2022 to October 2022 when the I bonds rates were a record 9.62%.
 Procrastination may not have been such a bad thing.